AngelineA12/MVTamperBench/README.md

 - **Scalability**: Supports customizable tampering parameters, such as location and duration.
 - **Integration**: Fully compatible with VLMEvalKit, enabling seamless evaluations of tampering robustness alongside general VLM capabilities.

-By maintaining consistent tampering duration (1 second) and location (center of the video), MVTamperBench ensures fair and comparable evaluations across models.
+By maintaining consistent tampering duration (1 second) and location (starting of the video), MVTamperBench ensures fair and comparable evaluations across models.

 ---